 Max Mueller defined the image of the German Aryan brotherhood with India: and Mueller also favored the Aryan Invasion Theory, the hypothesis that Aryan tribes invaded the Indus Valley around 1500 BC and left their linguistic and religious footprint.
-It has always been a matter of great pride and importance to the Western powers to know who set foot where and when, and invented what first; with the exception the Asians did it, in which case the latest and recent of the West were thought superior.
-For example, the poem月下獨酌 by Li Bai李白 is more than a thousand years older than Goethe’s work.
-And the history of China is more than two thousand years older than the history of the United States of America.
-Sanskrit literature is so vast and superior to Latin and Greek combined, that it is completely banned out of the European schools.
-Similar to Chinese literature (that includes early Japanese literature, as well).
+It has always been a matter of great pride and importance to the Western powers to know who set foot where and when, and invented what first; with the exception the Asians did it, in which case the latest and recent of the West were deemed superior.
+Take the poem月下獨酌 by Li Bai李白.
+It is probably more than a thousand years older than Goethe’s work, yet the Europeans will always prefer Goethe’s wisdom, simply because he is one of them and not some foreigner.
+And that’s just the humanities.
+In science and engineering, it was (and still is) common practice to ignore original work done by Asians until a Western person ‘discovers’ it, which then goes down into the historical records.
+Famous examples are the 1665 so-called ‘Pascal’s triangle’ (or pyramid) in mathematics, named after French mathematician Blaise Pascal, that was discovered in China as early as the 11th or 12th century; or the invention of printing attributed to the French blacksmith Johannes Gutenberg around 1455.
+By that time printing in China, although not on such an industrial scale, had been around for hundreds of years.
+The moral of these anecdotes is that Europeans will always wait for one of their own to hit the marks, break the records, and score big time.
+This ‘winner-takes-it-all’ mentality is often hard to watch, because the West must go to great length to manipulate history this way: After all, the history of China is more than two thousand years older than the history of the New World (Amerika).
+Chinese or Sanskrit literatures are so vast and superior to Latin and Greek combined that the former most be completely banned from our European schools, otherwise people would notice the discrepancy.
 What the eye does not see, the heart does not mind.
 The East (back then and back now) made Germany appear tiny and insignificant; thus the new notion by some German orientalists that everything good about India (could only have) happened because their ancestors shared Aryan blood.
 The expanding German empire had just found its greatest ford maker in Max Mueller because his ideas on mythology, folklore, and organic culture – culture as a living being known as the Völkische Moment – reached out several thousand miles to the east and a thousand years into the past.
 An intellectual triumph: German folk tales, legends, arts, poetry, music, language could not just be traced back to neighborhood Greek antiquity or Roman Christianity; it could now grow beyond that: Comparative Studies was reborn, and it was miserable: Like a library that could hold any book from any country, the German mind was believed it could hold any thought from any culture.
 The Germans had always believed that the German-speaking world was all that was needed.
-Now they “knew it”, because by logically inference: if they could understand and explain everything other people in the world thought (translations reveal that), then all but one culture would suffice.
+Now they ‘knew it,’ because by logically inference: if they could understand and explain everything other people in the world thought (translations reveal that), then all but one culture would suffice.
 That, of course, is not the reality of life.
 Unfortunately, it was the tendency in 19th and 20th century Western scholarship.

 Exciting conclusions arrive when the unreal, irrational and supernatural become the object of rational inquiry.
 In philosophy, an argument must be logical, sound, and valid.
 The object of the philosophical enquiry however can be as unreal, irrational, and supernatural as it wants to be.
 In addition, the philosopher can create new knowledge from previous known facts, but those facts do not have to be concrete things, they can be as abstract as the philosopher wants them to be.
 The Germans had written monstrous things: Kant, Herder, Hegel, Schopenhauer, Nietzsche, Schlegel, Weber – India without reason, God is dead, Völkermoment, Religions in India and China – none of those thinkers had any experience with the people of the East, yet literally included them in their evening prayers.